pbrisson85/runReportsOnPrem/README.md

 - add so, so_tagged, so_untagges to ALL build and drilldown routines.
 Only added to bySpeciesgroupProg build routine so far.
 - On front end handle showing the weekly sales orders.
 - Write the detail queries and handle on front end.

-Still need to do the so by week for: forProgBySpecBrndSize forProgBySpecSoakSize